 The Collection classifier classifies all documents in the specified collections.
+Only the facets for the collections are displayed.

-NOTE: This classifier does not generate child facets.
+Note: This classifier does not generate child facets.
 There is no taxonomy builder associated with this classifier.

 Basic Setting Description Collections Specify one or more collections to classify by selecting from the list of configured collections for the application.